-As COVID-19 continues, Blanche Macdonald Centre is committed to guide and support international students in starting their program of study.
+As COVID-19 continues, Blanche Macdonald Centre (BMC) is committed to guide and support International students in starting their program of study.
+Once International students receive their approval to come to Canada, there are a few things to prepare before their travels.

 Due to the COVID-19 pandemic, the Government of Canada has implemented travel restrictions that limit the ability of foreign nationals to enter Canada and has mandated that travelers entering the country quarantine for 14 days upon arrival.